AmitXShukla/RPA/README.md

 In this RPA series, we will use ChatGPT's code writing skills to build a trading bot from scratch.
 I do not view ChatGPT as a threat to my job, at least not yet.
 Instead, I believe it can assist me in writing smarter solutions to solve more significant problems.

-This tutorial series does not focus on using ChatGPT for everything, nor does it address the pros and cons of AI writing codes.
-Instead, we concentrate on RPA tasks and utilize ChatGPT's help where appropriate.
+The emphasis of this tutorial series is not centered on exclusively using ChatGPT or discussing the advantages and disadvantages of AI coding.
+Rather, our main focus lies in RPA tasks and utilizing ChatGPT's assistance where suitable.

-The notebooks included in this repository are beginner-friendly code snippets for automating small tasks and every line of source code is included here in this GitHub repository.
+In this GitHub repository, you will find code snippets that are suitable for novice programmers to automate minor tasks, with every single line of source code provided.

 ## Table of Contents